s-oneill/thread-images/README.md

 automated image grabber for 4chan threads

 How to use:
-    Place both of the files thread-images and images-file into a PATH directory and call the program as follows:
+    Place both of the files thread-images and images-file into a PATH directory (/usr/local/bin etc) and call the program as follows:

     thread-images boards.4chan.org/<BOARD>/thread/<NUM>

     thread-images [DIRECTORY] boards.4chan.org/<BOARD>/thread/<NUM>

-The output directory will be the current working directory.

 Files:

     thread-images -- Bash Script
     images-file  -- C++ Program

-Dependencies
+Dependencies:

     wget
     gcc compiler